allyoushawn/timit_gas/README.md

     the resulting scp files will be in **timit_gas/feature_scp, timit_gas/bounds**

-The execute *./run.sh* to run the code.
+Then execute *./run.sh* to run the code.

 ### 3. Specify hyper-parameters